 The Village of Egmont, on the Sunshine CoastA kayaker’s dream, the village of Egmont sits at the crossroads of four major waterways: Sechelt Inlet, Jervis Inlet, Hotham Sound and Agamemnon Channel.

 Each has thousands of islands, bays and coves for visitors to explore.
 The surrounding mountains and islands prevent strong winds from forming large waves in our area, unlike along the outer coastline.
 It is the perfect place to develop your kayaking skills.

 Close by are some truly incredible natural destinations, such as the Skookumchuck Rapids, Hotham Sound & Freil Falls, and Princess Louisa Inlet’s Chatterbox Falls.
 West Coast Wilderness Lodge offers boat cruises, float plane trips, helicopter tours and guided nature hikes to these natural wonders and others.

 Dozens of nearby hiking trails will take you through coastal rainforest filled with salal, salamanders and sword ferns.
 You can also rent out mountain bikes to explore the trails, which range from easy to extremely challenging.
-If you are staying with us on a package, your bikes are included.

 Don’t forget to visit the Egmont Heritage Centre & Museum – you will come away with a better understanding of our history and culture.

 Just three kilometres east of the Lodge, the Skookumchuck Rapids are the fastest salt water rapids in North America.
 Currents can exceed 16 knots – creating standing waves, overfalls, and twenty-meter-wide whirlpools.